10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 • A website structure that reflects your institutional structure instead of how users look for content

-• Poorly labeled links or overly technical terminology and acronyms
+• Overly technical terminology and acronyms

 • Dead ends

 To make it more concrete, here's an example: let's say you're a university, and potential students come to your website to learn more about a specific program.
-If they are overwhelmed by the number of options presented to them in the main menu, they might not be able to find your "Programs" page, hidden in the second level under a page called "Registrar"..
+If they are overwhelmed by the number of options presented to them in the main menu, they might not be able to find your "Programs" page, hidden in the second level under a page called "Registrar".
 In a worst case scenario, this experience might dissuade them from applying.

 How Do I Solve This Issue?